paul-19214574/cloud-systems/README.md

    `!run CreateAndPopulateHiveTable.hql`

-   and then to verify that the table has been created and poplulated correctly:
+   and then to verify that the table has been created and processed correctly:

    `SELECT * FROM covid_19_data LIMIT 10`